 MFV TACOMA was built in Port Fairy, Victoria from 1944 to 1951 by the Haldane brothers William 31, Alan 27 and Hugh 25 for use in the pelagic fisheries of Southern Australia It is properly described as a tuna clipper, although these vessels were often converted.
 The word clipper derives from the American terminology.
-In the north west they were called clippers while in the south they were bait boats or seiners It has certain features distinctive to the American West coast seiner's clear aft beck with forward wheelhouse and crows nest.
+In the North West they were called Clippers while in the South they were Bait Boats or seiners It has certain features distinctive to the American West coast seiner's clear aft beck with forward wheelhouse and crows nest.
 Uniquely, Tacoma has a steel rolled bow differing from the straight stemmed design of the American West coast.
-It appears that the earliest steel bows were in the mid 1940s and Tacoma may have the destinction of being the first to fit such a system.
-The timber construction of the stern was designed by the Haldane builders.
+It appears that the earliest steel bows were in the mid 1940s and Tacoma may have the destinction of being the first to fit such a system.to a fishing boat The timber construction of the stern was designed by the Haldane builders.